BMC Chairman Tim Brennan with IMC Chariman Michael McGovern in 2015.

 Frank Horwill, founder of the BMC, was in his customary trackside position, barking out encouragement to athletes in his usual inimitable style, and beside him was a new face, from Ireland, one Brendan Hackett.

 Being similarly driven, outspoken and passionate about his sport, Brendan found a kindred spirit in Frank, who duly opined that the time had come to set up the Irish Milers Club.
-Hackett needed no persuading and headed back to Ireland to set up the IMC, with, as current IMC Chair Michael McGovern puts it “fire in his belly and Irish Milers on his mind”.
+Hackett needed no persuading and headed back to Ireland to set up the IMC.

-Thus in 2001, having overcome various challenges and cut through several layers of red tape laid by the powers-that-be, not dissimilar to the trials and tribulations faced in the early days of the BMC by Horwill and his supporters, the Irish Milers Club became a reality.
+Thus in 2001, having overcome various challenges and cut through several layers of red tape laid by the powers-that-be, not dissimilar to the trials and tribulations faced in the early days of the BMC by Horwill and his supporters, the Irish Milers Club became a reality in November 2001.

 Hackett, ably supported by such similarly driven and committed individuals as Liam Moggan, Br John Dooley, John O’Connor and Paul Cummins, made it the IMC’s mission to raise the overall standard of middle distance running in Ireland and help the country regain its status as a producer of top class middle distance runners.